tthreeoh/streamify/README.md

 # streamify
 ffmpeg script to converting Videos for streaming with H264/ACC without noticeable loss in quality.

-More info to come, you simply provide a input file.
+More info to come, you simply provide an input file.
 If nothing else is passed, file will be appended with the default TAG

 run with -d to see your variables before running